gunnarstaff/units-catalog/README.md

 ## Contribution

 To maintain the consistency and quality of the unit catalog, please ensure any contributions adhere to the established structure and guidelines.
-Before submitting any additions or modifications, ensure that all tests pass.
+Before submitting any additions or modifications:

+1. Ensure that all tests pass
+2. Provide meaningful descriptions in your Pull Requests that explain:
+   - Summary of the changes introduced in the pull request
+   - The rationale behind the changes/contributions
+   - Which customers/use cases this change addresses
+3. When adding new units, prefer using QUDT units when available.
+Other standards or publications may be used when a suitable QUDT entry does not exist.